top of page

 _______

 *Clearly implicated in this reversal of women's reproductive rights including rights to use IVF to have children, are the invidious, insideous, and reprehensible legal cases now in some 14 states proposing that a fetus from the moment of conception is a "person" capable of rights and being murdered.
-I have no problem with anyone believing and acting on that principal, but I do have a significant problem with legally imposing that principal on everyone else.
+I have no problem with any individual believing and acting on that principal, but I do have a significant problem with legally imposing that principle on everyone else.
 "Fetal personhood laws often impose significant burdens and legal risks on pregnant patients and their clinicians...Fetal personhood policies enable lawmakers to advance their antiabortion goals while forgoing meaningful measures to improve health outcomes, such as expanding postpartum Medicaid coverage or addressing widening racial disparities in maternal mortality rates."
 Carmel Shakar, an attorney and the author of the cited JAMA article, urges that we " advocate for policies that prioritize the health and autonomy of pregnant people."

 ***From Dr. Gray's article: "The Appalachian Trail conservancy defines trail magic as 'finding what you most need when you least expect it, experiencing something rare, extraordinary, or inspiring in nature, and encountering unexpected acts of generosity that restore one’s faith in humanity.'”